FamilySearch/gedcomx-csharp/README.md

 ## Reading and Writing XML and JSON

-The [`gedcomx-fileformat`](./gedcomx-fileformat/README.md) subproject provides support for reading and writing the [GEDCOM X File Format](https://github.com/FamilySearch/gedcomx/blob/master/specifications/file-format-specification.md).
+The [`Gedcomx.File`](./GEDCOM X File/README.md) subproject provides support for reading and writing the [GEDCOM X File Format](https://github.com/FamilySearch/gedcomx/blob/master/specifications/file-format-specification.md).

 For more information about reading and writing GEDCOM X files,